Open Science Policies - Open Access Policy

 In cases where the article is published in an open access journal or platform.

-In these cases, you may be required to pay a publication fee, usually known as an Article Processing Charge (APC).
-This fee may be considered an eligible expense under the FCT funding instrument.
+In these cases, payment of a publication fee, commonly known as Article Processing Charge (APC), may be required.
+This price may be considered an eligible expense under the FCT financing instrument.

 -

-b) is published in a hybrid magazine, outside the context of a transformative agreement
+b) is published in a hybrid journal, outside the context of a transformative agreement

 -